+Type the HTTP URI that you want to send to servers.
 The HTTP URI is used to specify the resource on the Dynamics CRM server for a given request.
 This parameter can be customized to request a specific part of your application, which can indicate the application-health on a granular level.
+The default is /tools/diagnostics/diag.aspx.